DynaSpan/HomeCTRL/README.md

 5. Upload the HomeCTRL files to the www folder (/var/www/ unless set otherwise)

+6. Make sure your files have the right permissions by chmod: <blockquote>sudo chmod -R 755 /var/www</blockquote>

-6. Edit the config file in /includes/config.php and fill in your settings
+7. Edit the config file in /includes/config.php and fill in your settings

-7. Go to your favorite browser and type in the ip address of your Pi.
+8. Go to your favorite browser and type in the ip address of your Pi.
 It should all work now!